Fernosa/FernosaCSS/README.md

 an upcoming open-source css library currently under development, please dont worry abt optimization, the classes you havent used in the project WILL NOT get added to the css file.

 # How to use it?

 YOU NEED NODE INSTALLED FOR THE FOLLOWING:

+Alright, so first of all download the repository and remove all the readme files because they are annoying

 ```html
 npm init -y